travis-ci/docs-travis-ci-com/user/database-setup.md

     before_script:
       - mongo mydb_test --eval 'db.addUser("travis", "test");'

-#### JVM-based projects

-For JVM-based projects that use the official MongoDB Java driver, you'll have to use `127.0.0.1` instead of `localhost` to connect to work around [this known MongoDB Java driver issue](https://jira.mongodb.org/browse/JAVA-249) that affects Linux.
-Note that this issue has been fixed in version 2.8.0 of the Java client for MongoDB, so it only affects projects using versions older than that.

 ### CouchDB

 CouchDB is **not started on boot**.
 To make Travis CI start the service for you, add